 Toss gently to coat the fruit.
 Pour fruit filling into a round baking dish, cast iron skillet, or an 8 x 8 casserole dish.
 Cut butter into small pieces and scatter across the fruit.

-Unroll the premade pie crust and lay over your fruit filling (If using a square pan and a round crust, I like to use the whole crust but lay it in a wavy pattern, allowing for more crust per square inch.)
+Unroll the pre-made pie crust and lay over your fruit filling.
+If using a square pan and a round crust, I like to use the whole crust, but lay it in a wavy pattern, allowing for more crust per square inch.

 Using a pastry brush, cover the top crust lightly with the beaten egg.
 Then using a sharp knife, cut 4 slits into the top of the dough to allow steam to escape.
 Finally, sprinkle the dough with the raw or sanding sugar.

 Transfer the cobbler to the oven and bake for 40-50 minutes, until the crust is golden brown and the filling bubbling up around it.
 Then remove from the oven and let cool slightly to fully set.
-Serve warm with vanilla ice cream.

-FAQ's for Homemade Peach Cobbler Recipe:
+FAQ's for this Fruit Dessert Recipe:

 Yes, you can use store-bought pie crust for peach cobbler.
 It is a convenient option and works well in the recipe.